 When your good bacteria is happy, it’ll help you fight against bad bacteria that could otherwise find its way into your bloodstream.

-Probiotics are the bacteria that eat the prebiotics.
+Probiotics are a type of friendly bacteria that confer a health benefit on the host.
 These are living microorganisms that help repair the little biological community in your gut.

 Think of it like you’re reinforcing your troops, more good bacteria means you can better fight off the bad bacteria.
 From Leaky Gut Syndrome to a whole host of gastrointestinal diseases, probiotics are nature’s little helpers.